Wedding Day Timeline: Wedding Party Group Transport Solutions and Schedule

 - Plan wet-weather alternatives

-- Keep £200 cash reserve for unexpected transport needs
+- Keep a £200 cash reserve for unexpected transport needs

 - Document all agreements with suppliers in writing